danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 >  For tabs to work to full effect, the graphics have to create the visual illusion that the active tab is in front of the other tabs.
 This is the main thing that makes them feel like tabs—even more than the distinctive tab shape.
  To create this illusion, the active tab needs to be a different color or contrasting shade, and it has to physically connect with the space below it.
 This is what makes the active tab “pop” to the front.
  *(41.21620%)*

-**_Note_**

-> Imagine that you’ve been blindfolded and locked in the trunk of a car, then driven around for a while and dumped on a page somewhere deep in the bowels of a Web site.
-If the page is well designed, when your vision clears you should be able to answer these questions without hesitation: What site is this?
-(Site ID) What page am I on?
-(Page name) What are the major sections of this site?
-(Sections) What are my options at this level?
-(Local navigation) Where am I in the scheme of things? (“You are here” indicators) *(41.21620%)*

-* **Comments**: This is known as the trunk test.
-Useful!

 **_Highlight_**